Jasonette/documentation/docs/composition.md

       }
     }

-We may want to use this JSON somewhere but also customize the `text` part.
-Here's how:
+We may want to use this JSON somewhere but also customize the `text` part so that it doesn't say `this is a placeholder`.
+Here's how you would do it:

     {
       "items": [{